 Clean and Organize February Task List

-Thin out Takeout menus, condiments, and supplies – We all have one of those drawers or baskets that overflow with sweet and sour sauce and sporks.
-Weed out menus and condiments, wipe it down if needed.
+Thin-out Takeout menus, condiments, and supplies – We all have one of those drawers or baskets that overflow with sweet and sour sauce and sporks.
+Weed out menus and condiments, and wipe it down if needed.

-Wash throw pillows throughout house, place in dryer with a tennis ball to help shape- Remove cases if pillows are not machine washable, this will really help freshen up the living space.
+Wash throw pillows throughout the house and place them in the dryer with a tennis ball to help shape them.
+Remove cases if pillows are not machine washable, this will really help freshen up the living space.

-Wash throw rugs, hang area rugs outdoors to air out, spot clean as needed- Pound rugs with a sturdy stick to remove dirt if they can’t be laundered and attack spots left over from the holidays before they set in.
+Wash throw rugs, hang area rugs outdoors to air out, and spot clean as needed.
+Pound rugs with a sturdy stick to remove dirt if they can’t be laundered and attack spots left over from the holidays before they set in.

-Run a vinegar then water cycle through your coffee pot- I run a full pot ( or about 2 reservoirs full for a single cup brewer) and then several water cycles to rinse.
+Run a vinegar and then a water cycle through your coffee pot.
+I run a full pot ( or about 2 reservoirs full for a single cup brewer) and then several water cycles to rinse.

-Grab a garbage bag, set a timer for 10 minutes- Make a quick sweep filling with items to donate.
+Grab a garbage bag, and set a timer for 10 minutes.
+Make a quick sweep filling with items to donate.
 Hit every room in your house and grab at least one or two items from each.

-Scrub behind and at the base of your toilets- Let cleaner soak for 10 minutes before wiping away, use a toothbrush around the floor bolts to get in really good.
+Scrub behind and at the base of your toilets.
+Let the cleaner soak for 10 minutes before wiping away, and use a toothbrush around the floor bolts to get in really good.

 Wipe down all switchplates in your home with antibacterial cleaner- It’s a good idea in the middle of flu season to hit those forgotten areas and kill the germs.